Nissan Pathfinder: Exterior changes

+Safety

 Fourth generation (R52; 2012)

 A redesigned Pathfinder went on sale in late October 2012 as a 2013 model.
 It moved away from a body-on-frame, truck-based SUV and adopted a unibody design.
 It rides on the same platform as the Infiniti QX60, Altima, Maxima, Murano and Quest.
 This generation Pathfinder has an interior similar to the second generation Murano, the Infiniti QX60, and some more SUVs and sedans.
 The third row has more leg room than the Nissan Rogue.

 A concept, nearly identical to the eventual production model, was first revealed at the 2012 North American International Auto Show.
 Retail availability was scheduled for September 2012.
-The new Pathfinder is only available with a VQ35DE 3.5-liter V6 engine producing 260 hp and 240 lbft of torque.
+The new Pathfinder is only available with a VQ35DE 3.5-litre V6 engine producing 260 hp and 240 lbft of torque.
 City, highway and combined average fuel economy numbers are 20 (City), 26 (Highway) and 22 (Combined) mpg for the FWD version and 19 (City), 25 (Highway) and 21 (Combined) mpg for the 4WD version.
-The Pathfinder is now significantly lighter than the previous generation, with the FWD model weighing 4149 pounds, while the 4WD Pathfinder weighs 4290 pounds.
+The Pathfinder is significantly lighter than the previous generation, with the FWD model weighing 4149 pounds, while the 4WD Pathfinder weighs 4290 pounds.

 This generation also abandons having the rear door handles hidden on the C pillar, a design feature of the first three generations of Pathfinders.
 As of 2015, the R52 series is only available in North America, Africa, Australia, New Zealand, South Korea, and the Middle East.
 It is not produced or sold in Japan.